Ania Bas is an artist and writer.

 Art UK Home School, on-line learning resource (2020)

-A New Career In A New Town is a creative writing manual, a diary and a selection of experimental texts that respond to the context of a new town being built on the banks of the Thames in North Kent, developed through DIY with Live Art Development Agency and Whitstable Biennale (Kent, 2019)
+is a creative writing manual, a diary and a selection of experimental texts that respond to the context of a new town being built on the banks of the Thames in North Kent, developed through DIY with Live Art Development Agency and Whitstable Biennale (Kent, 2019)

 Three Walks, performative walks on the isle of Portland, commissioned by b-side festival (Portland, 2018)